-Why do I get a notice saying I have new extensions when I open Edge?
+Why do I get a notification saying "You have a new extension"?

 What should I do if I see the error "We couldn't load this extension"?